BRCA1: Function and mechanism

 BRCA1 is also involved in another type of DNA repair, termed mismatch repair.
 BRCA1 interacts with the DNA mismatch repair protein MSH2.
-MSH2, MSH6, PARP and some other proteins involved in single-strand repair are reported to be elevated in BRCA1-deficient mammary tumors.
+MSH2, MSH6, PARP, and some other proteins involved in single-strand repair are reported to be elevated in BRCA1-deficient mammary tumors.

-A protein called valosin-containing protein (VCP, also known as p97) plays a role to recruit BRCA1 to the damaged DNA sites.
+A protein called valosin-containing protein (VCP, also known as p97) plays a role in recruiting BRCA1 to the damaged DNA sites.
 After ionizing radiation, VCP is recruited to DNA lesions and cooperates with the ubiquitin ligase RNF8 to orchestrate assembly of signaling complexes for efficient DSB repair.
 BRCA1 interacts with VCP.
 BRCA1 also interacts with c-Myc, and other proteins that are critical to maintain genome stability.

-BRCA1 directly binds to DNA, with higher affinity for branched DNA structures.
+BRCA1 directly binds to DNA, with a higher affinity for branched DNA structures.
 This ability to bind to DNA contributes to its ability to inhibit the nuclease activity of the MRN complex as well as the nuclease activity of Mre11 alone.
 This may explain a role for BRCA1 to promote lower fidelity DNA repair by non-homologous end joining (NHEJ).
 BRCA1 also colocalizes with γ-H2AX (histone H2AX phosphorylated on serine-139) in DNA double-strand break repair foci, indicating it may play a role in recruiting repair factors.

-Formaldehyde and acetaldehyde are common environmental sources of DNA cross links that often require repairs mediated by BRCA1 containing pathways.
+Formaldehyde and acetaldehyde are common environmental sources of DNA cross-links that often require repairs mediated by BRCA1-containing pathways.

-This DNA repair function is essential; mice with loss-of-function mutations in both BRCA1 alleles are not viable, and as of 2015 only two adults were known to have loss-of-function mutations in both alleles (leading to FA-S); both had congenital or developmental issues, and both had cancer.
+This DNA repair function is essential; mice with loss-of-function mutations in both BRCA1 alleles are not viable, and as of 2015, only two adults were known to have loss-of-function mutations in both alleles (leading to FA-S); both had congenital or developmental issues, and both had cancer.
 One was presumed to have survived to adulthood because one of the BRCA1 mutations was hypomorphic.

 Transcription

-BRCA1 was shown to co-purify with the human RNA Polymerase II holoenzyme in HeLa extracts, implying it is a component of the holoenzyme.
+BRCA1 was shown to co-purify with the human RNA polymerase II holoenzyme in HeLa extracts, implying it is a component of the holoenzyme.
 Later research, however, contradicted this assumption, instead showing that the predominant complex including BRCA1 in HeLa cells is a 2 megadalton complex containing SWI/SNF.
 SWI/SNF is a chromatin remodeling complex.
 Artificial tethering of BRCA1 to chromatin was shown to decondense heterochromatin, though the SWI/SNF interacting domain was not necessary for this role.
 BRCA1 interacts with the NELF-B (COBRA1) subunit of the NELF complex.